mediamonks/doctrine-extensions/README.md

 Currently these adapters are provided:

 - DefuseCryptoEncryptKeyTransformer - Encrypt/decrypts the value
+- PhpHashTransformer - Hashes the value
+- PhpHmacTransformer - Hashes the value with a key
 - ZendCryptHashTransformer - Hashes the value
 - ZendCryptHmacTransformer - Hashes the value with a key
 - ZendCryptSymmetricTransformer - Encrypts/decrypts the value